siddi582/Election_Analysis/README.md

 How many votes were cast in this congressional election?
-Total Votes Cast in this congressional election was 369,711 Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Total Votes Cast in this congressional election was 369,711 Provided breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 County Votes:

 Jefferson county has 10.5% total percentage with a total votes of 38,855